Hank Aaron: Breaking Ruth's career home run record

 At the end of the 1973 season, Aaron received a plaque from the U.S. Postal Service for receiving more mail (930,000 pieces) than any person excluding politicians.
 Aaron received an outpouring of public support in response to the bigotry.
-Newspaper cartoonist Charles Schulz created a series of Peanuts strips printed in August 1973 in which Snoopy attempts to break the Ruth record, only to be besieged with hate mail.
-Lucy says in the August 11 strip, "Hank Aaron is a great player ... but you!
+In August 1973, Peanuts cartoonist Charles Schulz drew a series of strips in which Snoopy attempts to break Babe Ruth's record, only to be besieged with hate mail.
+In the strip published August 11, Lucy remarked to Snoopy: "Hank Aaron is a great player ... but you!
 If you break Babe Ruth's record, it'll be a disgrace!"
-Coincidentally, Snoopy was only one home run short of tying the record (and finished the season as such when Charlie Brown got picked off during Snoopy's last at-bat), and as it turned out, Aaron finished the 1973 season one home run short of Ruth.
-Babe Ruth's widow, Claire Hodgson, denounced the racism and declared that her husband would have enthusiastically cheered Aaron's attempt at the record.
+Coincidentally, Snoopy was only one home run short of tying the record (and finished the season as such when Charlie Brown got picked off second base during Snoopy's last at-bat), and as it turned out, Aaron finished the 1973 season one home run short of Ruth.
+Babe Ruth's widow, Claire, denounced the racism and declared that her husband would have enthusiastically cheered Aaron's attempt at the record.
 As the 1974 season began, Aaron's pursuit of the record caused a small controversy.
 The Braves opened the season on the road in Cincinnati with a three-game series against the Cincinnati Reds.
 Braves management wanted him to break the record in Atlanta and was therefore going to have Aaron sit out the first three games of the season.
 But Baseball Commissioner Bowie Kuhn ruled that he had to play two games in the first series.
-He played two out of three and tied Babe Ruth's record on April 4, 1974, in his very first at-bat on his first swing of the season—off Reds pitcher Jack Billingham, but did not hit another home run in the series.
+He played two out of three and tied Babe Ruth's record on April 4, 1974, in his first at-bat on his first swing of the season—off Reds pitcher Jack Billingham, but did not hit another home run in the series.